-Karate is one of the most commonly practiced martial-art forms in the world.
-Fighting techniques rely upon acute physical coordination and psychological concentration.
-They were created in Asia (primarily The indian subcontinent, China and Okinawa, japan) throughout the course of several thousands of years.
-In all this time, there have been numerous martial arts adaptations, and you will find hundreds of disciplines practiced nowadays.
+Karate is amongst the most generally practiced self-defense skill forms on the planet.
+Fighting techinques rely on acute physical dexterity and psychological concentration.
+They were created in Asia (primarily India, China and okinawa) throughout the course of several hundreds of years.
+In all this time, there are countless martial arts adaptations, and you will find countless martial arts practiced today.

 Karate training provides physical and mental rewards that range from much more confidence and a heightened feeling of well-being to improved professional performance.
 Adults and children have fun with the group interaction while they learn together but each at their own pace.